The polynomials $X^2+(Y^2+1)^2$ and $X^{2} + (Y^3+Z^3)^2$ also capture their primes: Introduction

 \subsection{Acknowledgements}

 I am grateful to Kaisa Matom\"aki and James Maynard for helpful discussions and comments.
+I am also grateful for the anonymous referee for their careful reading of the manuscript, helpful suggestions, and spotting errors in a previous version of the manuscript.
 The author was supported by a grant from the Emil Aaltonen foundation.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 851318).